oscarnyl/flaskbuckle/README.md

 ### TODO
 Things that need to be done in this library, in order of priority.

-- Replace the SwaggerModel-structure for representing Schemas/Examples - it is not flexible enough to provide the functionality we need.
-Replace with a dict-based approach (`key: Any => Tuple[Type, ExampleValue]`)
-- Implement post body models
 - Add referenced models to `definitions` and reference them via `$ref` instead of the naive approach currently used
 - Add testing